Trippin' with the Kandasamys: Release

 The film was released internationally on 4 June 2021 by Netflix.

 Reception

 Trippin with the Kandasamys was released to positive reviews from critics, with Mariam Bassa's and Jailoshini Naidoo's performances receiving praise.
 The New York Post film review website Decider stated that "the jokes are fun, especially the ones delivered by Bassa", and praised the performances of Jailoshini Naidoo and Maeshni Naicker as "winning and funny in their roles at the helm of the film".
 Hollywood Insider praised the film's cinematography and the chemistry of the lead cast, but felt the film dragged in some moments.
 News24 rated the film 3 out of 5 stars and praised the "incredible comedic duo" of Naidoo and Naicker and Bass's "gambling grandmother's unexpected wit and wisdom".

+Sequel

+The film had a sequel Kandasamys: The Baby, which was released in 2023.